dqhendricks/react-bootstrap-toast-queue-provider/README.md

 # react-bootstrap-toast-queue-provider
 This JS react component will allow you to queue multiple react-bootstrap Toast components using a simple context function.
+The reason I made this as a Context Provider is due to the fact that all react-bootstrap Toasts need to be contained within a single react-bootstrap ToastContainer component, no matter where they are used in the application.
 (TS version available [here](https://github.com/dqhendricks/react-bootstrap-toast-queue-provider-ts))

 *Notes: react-bootstrap package + CSS must be installed properly.*